finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

   });
 ```

 Ok, after we use it on our Server.
 Let's use it on our React Component.
-For this example we'll update the `title` and `meta description` tag.
+For this example, we'll update the `title` and `meta description` tag.
 Open `Home.js` file and then add the following code:

 ```jsx{2,7-10}
 // Home.js